 ACCOMMODATION AND TRANSPORT

-You can easy reach Pula by bus, car, train, plane or boat.
+You can easily reach Pula by bus, car, train, plane or boat.
 The newest connection to Dalmatian town Split is by seaplane.
 If you want to discover Pula, the best way to do it is by your feet as all of the city attractions are very near to each other.
-Nowadays you can rent an electric bike which is very nice experience.
-Of course you can use your own car or you can rent it, you can use public transport (city bus) or taxi (which is pretty expensive though).
+Nowadays you can rent an electric bike which is a very nice experience.
+Of course, you can use your own car or you can rent it, you can use public transport (city bus) or taxi (which is pretty expensive though).
 There are also guided tours by touristic bus.
 If you look for a place to stay in Pula, there is a large offer of hotels, hostels, camps, private accommodation, accommodation in special touristic villages.
-Maybe you would like to stay in lighthouse?
+Maybe you would like to stay in a lighthouse?
 You can do it too!
+If you need an airport transfer or taxi in Pula feel free to contact Taxi Pula

 Photo by: Borna Ćuk